PairedSales/FloorTrace-Public/README.md

 - Thumbnail generation for sketch previews

 #### Scale Calculation Service
-- Scans the sketch for room dimensions and room locations
+- Scans the sketch for the first room dimensions and location
-- Overlays the rooms with the read room dimensions
+- Overlays the first room with the read room dimensions
 - Manual Room overlay modification capability
-- Supports multiple rooms
+- Currently supports only a single room, but designed for future multi-room support
 - Sets the pixels-per-foot scale based on the user selected room

 #### Area Calculation Service